-We expect that the net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents and marketable securities, as well as the upfront collaboration payment of \$150.0 million we expect to receive from Sanofi in August 2020, will be sufficient to fund our operations beyond early 2025.
+We expect that the net proceeds from this offering and the concurrent private placements, together with our existing cash and cash equivalents and marketable securities, will be sufficient to fund our operations through .
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 This estimate also assumes that we do not obtain any additional funding through collaborations or other strategic alliances.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors, including:

-- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and planned clinical trials for our current or future product candidates, including additional expenses attributable to adjusting our development plans (including any supply related matters) in response to the COVID-19 pandemic; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our current or future product candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any existing or additional collaboration agreements we obtain; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other current or future product candidates and technologies; - the costs of securing manufacturing arrangements for commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our current or future product candidates.
+- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and planned clinical trials for our current or future product candidates, including additional expenses attributable to adjusting our development plans (including any supply related matters) in response to the COVID-19 pandemic; - the scope, prioritization and number of our research and development programs; - the costs, timing and outcome of regulatory review of our current or future product candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any existing or additional collaboration agreements we obtain; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any: - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other current or future product candidates and technologies; - the costs of securing manufacturing arrangements for commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our current or future product candidates.